It is never too late to be what you might have been. George Eliot

 I look back and would never want to relive any era in my life.
 Life is now, in the moment, to live in the present tense.
 I have already been 20, 30, and even 40 before.
 Bad hair of the 80s, terrible clothes and relationships in the 90s, not my favourite times in my life.
 I was so young with much to learn.
 The new millennium brought me my kids and I relish every second of motherhood.
-However now they are older and our connections are changing to more grown-up bonds.
-I had the privilege to travel a lot in my life, moved house a few times too, and now it seems we are trying to settle down, to root in one place and to develop long term plans.
-It feels different, loving the little things again, making our joy instead of searching for it.
+However now they are older and our connections are changing to more grown-up bonds; I have the privilege to travel a lot in my life, move house a few times too, and now it seems we are trying to settle down, to root in one place and to develop long term plans.
+It feels different.
+I am loving the little things again, making our joy instead of searching for it.

 I want to go into the second half of my life enjoying the moments, loving the way I am aging, looking forward to watching my kids grow hitting their own milestones, and seeing where this big old life takes us.
 Gracefully, like a swan.
 We all know my legs are paddling at mach speed just below the surface, if nowhere else but in my head.

 My personal journey has changed from travelling the physical world to an internal journey.
 By placing the pieces I have learned along the way together, I hope to put life into better perspective.
 This next crossing takes me into the inner workings of my own mind, (scary) to connect the dots from one idea to the next trying to make sense of the world I am very much a part of.
 And of course to fill in the blanks that I may have missed along the way (probably while stuffing my face full of chicken wings.)
 I am finding ways to incorporate the different cultures and traditions I have absorbed along the way and intermingle them into the tapestry of my new life here in Hungary.